Shalimov/egoist-js/README.md

+# Validation Specs
-# Validation library inspired by lodash/fp and functional programming in whole
+# Inspired by functional programming
 ## To see the docs pls follow [Docs](https://shalimov.github.io/ego/module-ego.html)

 **Example of what we have:**